notionparallax/sensicorn/Lab notes/CrowdFund/What-you-can-do-with-the-S3-ideas.md

 ---
-Utilise multiple functions that arduino does not have
+Utilise multiple functions that Mega does not have
 - Serial Communication channels
 - Analogue comparators
 - DAC (analogue output)